CoopHive/markdown-converter/README.md

 - **contract_abi_path**: The path to the smart contract ABI.
 - **db_components**: The components of the database.
 - **host**: The host of the PostgreSQL database.
-- **port**: The port of the PostgreSQL database.
+- **port**: The port of the PostgreSQL
-- **user**: The user of the PostgreSQL database.
-- **password**: The password of the PostgreSQL database.

   The .env file should contain the following environment variables:

 ```env
    OWNER_ADDRESS=your_owner_address